exolever/django-exo-mentions/README.rst

         # Your code here

 Register a model and field in which you want to detect mentions.
-You can override the pattern you want to use.
+You can override the pattern if you want.

 .. code-block:: python